kevinsogo/compgen/docs_src/TUTORIAL.md

 First, login or register to Polygon.
 At the toolbar on top, click New Problem.
 Name the problem `mystery-function`, and then press Create.
 Then find the problem `mystery-function` in your list of problems, and click Start.

 In the toolbar above, click Statement, choose English as a language, and press Create.
 Before typing anything, scroll down and check Show section 'Scoring'.
-Then fill in the problem statement, adding the name of the problem, the statement under Legend, the input and output formats, the constraints under Scoring, and the sample explanation under Notes.
+Then fill in the problem statement by copying and pasting the fields in `statement.tex`, adding the name of the problem, the statement under Legend, the input and output formats, the constraints under Scoring, and the sample explanation under Notes.
 Then hit Save.

 In the toolbar above, click Files.
 In the Source Files section, click Add Files, then Choose Files.
 Go to the folder `mystery-function/kgkompiled/pg` we have from earlier, and upload `gen_subtask1.py`, `gen_random.py`, and `validator.py`.
 Then click Add Files. (*Do not upload the files in `mystery-function`.* You always want to upload the files in `kgkompiled/pg`.)